slint-ui/slint/docs/language/src/concepts/translations.md

 ## Plurals

-A special kind of formatting is the plural formating, because the string may change if there is a single elemnts or several.
+A special kind of formatting is the plural formatting, because the string may change depending on if there is a single element or several.

-So given `count`, an expression that represent the count of something, we can form the plural with the `|` and `%` symbols like so:
+Given `count` and an expression that represents the count of something, we can form the plural with the `|` and `%` symbols like so:
 `@tr("I have {n} item" | "I have {n} items" % count)`.
-Use `{n}` in the format string to access the expression after the `%`
+Use `{n}` in the format string to access the expression after the `%`.

 ```slint,no-preview
 export component Example inherits Text {